We are pleased to announce that Matteo Vignoli, currently co-editor of the CERN IdeaSquare

 - be accompanied by a separate "Response to Reviewers" providing a point-by-point description of how the issues raised by the reviewers have been addressed.

-Published twice a year, in June and December.
+Published three times a year, in April, August and December.

 Open Access Policy